Jubilee Hills: Healthcare and education

-Jubilee Hills has numerous schools including P. Obul Reddy Public School (commonly known as PORPS), Bharatiya Vidya Bhavan, Jubilee Hills, Jubilee Hills Public School, as well as Walden's Path, Sreenidhi, Oakridge, and Orchids Schools in the posh commercial Road Number 37.
+Jubilee Hills has numerous schools including Bharatiya Vidya Bhavan, Jubilee Hills, P. Obul Reddy Public School, Jubilee Hills Public School, as well as Walden's Path, Sreenidhi, Oakridge, and Orchids Schools in the posh commercial Road Number 37.
 Dr. B. R. Ambedkar Open University is a distance education university of higher education that is also located here.
 The regional office of the Central Silk Board is in Prashasan Nagar locality in Jubilee Hills.
 The neighbourhood is a base to a number of small IT startups and BPOs.

-Due to be being a central hub of healthcare and education, real estate in Jubilee Hills has experienced a boom in recent years and is the most expensive area to live in Hyderabad.